Part 5 of 12 — THE INVESTOR'S LENS

 The best moats create positive feedback loops.
 Each defensive success makes the next defense easier:

-Scale Reinforcement: Amazon's logistics moat widens with volume.
+1. Scale Reinforcement: Amazon's logistics moat widens with volume.
 More packages mean more route density, which lowers per-package costs, which enables lower prices, which drives more volume.
-The moat doesn't just exist — it actively widens itself.

-Data Reinforcement: Google's search moat widens with queries.
+2. Data Reinforcement: Google's search moat widens with queries.
 More searches mean better algorithms, which attract more users, which generate more searches.
-Every query makes the moat marginally wider.

 Moats That Narrow: The Erosion Pattern